rehierl/node-tree-outliner/3-2-0-design-3.md

 sectioning nodes.

 <!-- ======================================================================= -->
-## derived statements
+## Derived statements

 **CLARIFICATION**
-Type-1 and type-2 sectioning nodes force no pattern upon a tree's structure.

-That is, the declared section is empty, if the sectioning node has, depending on its definition, no first child or no next sibling.
-Because of that, both definitions do not force that the tree must have a specific structure.
+Type-1 and type-2 sectioning nodes add no additional requirement to the structure of a node tree.
+That is, because the declared section is defined to be open as soon as the corresponding event of the sectioning is exited.
+As such, the "open" operation does not depend on any specific structure.

+Note that the section must be set as being "open" when the corresponding event is about to be exited.
+That is, because using the enter event of the first node to execute this operation would add the requirement that a section needs to have at least one node.

 **CLARIFICATION**
-The sectioning node's event is strictly presequent to the first node's enter event.
+The first node's enter event is said to be strictly subsequent to the corresponding event of the sectioning node.

 Unless further types of sections are defined, the first node of a section is strictly subsequent to the corresponding event of the sectioning node.
 That is,